nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 </div>

 ## How to use this guide
-This user guide provides useful tools to help the reader acclimatise to SEPlanner.
+This user guide provides useful tools to help you acclimatise to SEPlanner.
 Here is a list of the different types of text formatting and what they mean.

 <div markdown="span" class="alert alert-primary"> :bulb: **Tip:**